Loading...

 Use the eCitizen portal to search for name availability.
 If the name is unique and not already taken, it will be approved for reservation.

-Are company registrations done online in Kenya?
+Are company registrations done Online in Kenya?

-Yes, all company registration applications are processed online through the eCitizen portal under the Business Registration Service (BRS).
+Yes, all company registration applications are processed Online through the eCitizen portal under the Business Registration Service (BRS).

-Can I do a name search online?
+Can I do a name search Online?

 Yes, you can conduct a business name search on the eCitizen portal.
 If your preferred name is unique and meets the registration guidelines, it will be approved.

-Can foreigners register a company online in Kenya?
+Can foreigners register a company Online in Kenya?

 Yes, foreigners can register a company in Kenya.
 However, they must meet specific requirements, such as:

-Can non-residents register online in Kenya?
+Can non-residents register Online in Kenya?

 Yes, non-residents can register a company in Kenya by: